Home Remedies for Diaper Rash

 Change Diapers Frequently

 While many home remedies for diaper rash may be effective, some treatments should be approached with caution or avoided altogether.
 Not all remedies are suitable for every baby, and some might even worsen the condition.
-The following are a few treatments that should be used with care or avoided.
+The following are a few home treatments for diaper rash that should be avoided or used with care.

 Baking Soda